(Image: Screenshot from “plant kitchen scraps” video)

 The onions grew some edible stuff, but not all that large and kind of in sprouts rather than bulbs.

-The celery was a definite winner, providing a lot of from a leftover supermarket celery base.
+The celery was a definite winner, providing a lot of food from a leftover supermarket celery base.
 Nice!

 Last of all, he looks at — er, make that “for” — the tomato.
 It didn’t grow at all, despite having a good number of seeds inside when he planted it.
 Now it’s just gone, having rotted and composted back into the soil from whence it came.
 His theory is that it may have been a sterile variety.

-I gotta say I’m a bit amazed by just how much you can harvest if you plant kitchen in the garden.
+I gotta say I’m a bit amazed by just how much you can harvest if you plant kitchen scraps in the garden.
 Pretty cool!
 And great knowledge to have these days, as most folks work more and more towards becoming self-sufficient.